obrienmikej/presidents/README.md

 # Overview

 Springboot kotlin reference application.
-Data of USA presidents.
+Data of USA presidents (data set presidents 1 to 5)

 ## Initialized with the settings